In Defense of Albus Dumbledore, Part 1

 How fascinating to learn that this was wrong, and that Dumbledore saw Snape only as an unusually valuable indentured servant.

 “An unusually valuable indentured servant”?
 An indentured servant is under contract to perform a service for a period of time.
 There is no such relationship between Dumbledore and Snape.
 Snape did not have to go on staff at Hogwarts.
 He did not have to work so hard to protect Lily’s son.
 He did not have to spy for Dumbledore.
 He did not have to work to redeem himself.
-He did not even have to commit to killing Albus Dumbledore.
 He always had a choice.
 He could have slithered away into the darkness and Dumbledore would never have forced him to return to the light.

 That much is evident from their conversation during the Yule Ball, when Snape tells Dumbledore that the Dark Mark is growing stronger and Karkaroff plans to flee.
 Dumbledore asks Snape if he too is tempted to flee, indicating clearly that he has no intention of forcing Snape to remain if Snape wishes to save himself.
 But Snape is “not such a coward.”
 And he is no indentured servant either.
 He voluntarily works toward redeeming himself under the guidance of a very tough spiritual mentor who gives him the opportunity to make free moral choices.